-For people looking to go offshore in an English-speaking country, with a stable democracy, and an easy-to-understand legal system founded on British Common Law, Nevis may be an excellent alternative.
+Nevis offers companies and individuals ideal conditions for those looking to form a offshore company in an English-speaking jurisdiction, with a stable democracy, an easy-to-understand legal system founded on British Common Law together with a modernized corporate climate and an open eoconomy.

 In addition to being known as one of the most flexible tax havens for offshore company formation, Nevis offers an idyllic tropical climate.
 With its close proximity to Miami and only one hour ahead of New York's time zone, you may also want to consider this Caribbean island nation as a retirement destination.

 - The government of Nevis has exhibited a total commitment to maintaining the privacy and protection of those involved in legitimate business practices.
 Neither Nevis nor St. Kitts have been tainted by reports of money laundering or tax evasion as has been the case in the past with a number of other offshore jurisdictions.

 - A Nevis offshore company is exempt from taxation on income generated anywhere in the world outside of Nevis.
 There are no income taxes to be paid, nor are there estate, inheritance, gift, duty, or capital gains taxes.

 - Nevis offers citizenship through its Citizenship by Investment Program; there are no residency requirements and citizenship is extended to all dependent family members including parents.